Lassoed Boosting and Linear Prediction in the Equities Market: Additional examples of two-stage procedure

 \subsection{Twiced boosting}

-Another extension is to simply use boosting twice.
+Another extension uses boosting twice.
 Step 1 in \Cref{alg:twiced boosting} uses LS-boost to screen variables and organizes them into sequentially increasing sets.
 Step 2 uses LS-boost again to grow the coefficient paths on each active set.
-The iteration stopping criterion in step 1 is when the active set includes all variables, while we can use the standard AIC-type criterion to stop boosting in the second stage.
+The iteration stopping criterion in step 1 is when the active set includes all variables, and we can use the standard AIC-type criterion to stop boosting in the second stage.

-The algorithm in \Cref{alg:twiced boosting} differs from the twin boosting algorithm in \cite{buhlmann2010twinboosting}.
-Twin boosting uses the estimate in the first stage to guide the selection of variable in the second stage, similar to the idea of adaptive lasso in \cite{zou2006adaptivelasso}.
+\Cref{alg:twiced boosting} differs from the twin boosting algorithm in \cite{buhlmann2010twinboosting}.
+Twin boosting uses the estimate in the first stage to guide variable selection in the second stage, similar to the idea of the adaptive lasso in \cite{zou2006adaptivelasso}.